Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 1. **Smart contracts** - this component contains all of the PyTeal code divided into two submodules:
    - Tic-Tac-Toe ASC1 - this stateful smart contract implements the game logic and defines the interaction between the players and the application.
 There are 3 possible interactions with this smart contract: starting the game, executing game action and refunding the submitted Algos by the players.
    - Escrow fund - this is a [stateless smart contract](https://developer.algorand.org/docs/features/asc1/stateless/) that holds the funds submitted by the players on game start.
 This escrow address is linked to the Tic-Tac-Toe ASC1.
-On game end, the escrow fund is responsible to make the appropriate refunding of the submitted algos.
+On game end, the escrow fund is responsible to make the appropriate payment that represents the refunding of the submitted Algos.
 2. **Game Engine service** - this is the submodule which is responsible for submitting the right transactions to the network in order to interact with the smart contracts.
 Those are the following services that are implemented by the game engine:
-   - Application deployment - creates an application create transaction and deploys the Tic-Tac-Toe ASC1 to the network.
+   - Application deployment - creates the transaction that deploys the Tic-Tac-Toe ASC1 to the network.
    - Start game - submits an [atomic transfer](https://developer.algorand.org/docs/features/atomic_transfers/) of 3 transaction to the network in order to denote the start of the game.
    - Play action - submits a single application call transaction to the Tic-Tac-Toe ASC1 which executes a move in the game.
-   - Win refund - submits an atomic transfer of 2 transactions to the network that refunds the algos to the winner of the game.
+   - Win refund - submits an atomic transfer of 2 transactions to the network that refunds the Algos to the winner of the game.
-   - Tie refund - submits an atomic transfer of 3 transactions to the network that refunds the algos to the both players of the game.
+   - Tie refund - submits an atomic transfer of 3 transactions to the network that refunds the Algos to the both players of the game.

+All of the mentioned points above as well with the corresponding source code will be explained in more details in the later sections.

 # State representation and transition